bnt10/study/README.md

 Which action is the appropriate response?

   **Look for a Retry-After header in the response and resend the request after the amount of time indicated.**

+- Which two countermeasures help reduce the risk of playback attacks?
+(Choose two.)

+  Implement message authentication (HMAC).
+  Use short-lived access tokens.